 The width of the drum test surface shall exceed the width of the test tyre contact patch.

-3.22.3.2.
-Measuring rim (see Annex 9)
+3.21.3.2.
+Test rim (see Annex 9)

-The tyre shall be mounted on a steel or light alloy measuring rim, as follows:
+The tyre shall be mounted on a steel or light alloy test rim, with a width corresponding to the measuring rim width code as per annex 9.
+The rim contour shall be one of those specified for the fitment of the test tyre.

-(a) For Class C1 tyres, the width of the rim shall be as defined in ISO 4000-1:2010;

-(b) For Class C2 and C3 tyres, the width of the rim shall be as defined in ISO 4209 1:2001.

-In cases where the width is not defined in the above mentioned ISO Standards, the rim width as defined by one of the standards organizations as specified in Annex 7 may be used."
+In cases where the width is not defined in the annex 9 the rim width as defined by one of the standards organizations as specified in Annex 7 may be used.

-3.22.3.3.
+3.21.3.3.
 Load, alignment, control and instrumentation accuracies